Emailing a Document as an Attachment in OnBase

 3. Click on the Document tab, the tools will be grayed out until you click to select a document:

-4. Click Send To > Email Recipient (as Attachment)
+4. Click Send To and then click Email Recipient (as Attachment)

 * If the Email Recipient (as Attachment) option is grayed out, then the security on this document type needs to be lowered.
 This request must come from the department's Point of Contact (POC) and be made to DoIT.
 All Document Types in OnBase are classified as Category 3 (the highest risk) according to the University's P302 Sensitive Information Classification Policy until it is requested to be changed.